On the uniqueness of the Prym map: Topological results

-To tackle the $m = 2(g-1)$ case, we use the results of Dey et.al.~\cite[Theorem 1]{dey2021generating} to get an explicit finite generating set for $\Msigma$. \begin{cor}[\bf{Finite generating set}] Let $c_i,a_i,b_i$ be the curves in the top of \Cref{fig:dey}. $\Msigma$ is generated by $\sigma$ and chosen lifts of
+To tackle the second item of \Cref{theo:rigidity_group} with $m = 2g-2$, we use the results of Dey et.al.~\cite[Theorem 1]{dey2021generating} to get an explicit finite generating set for $\Msigma$.
+We have the following corollary of their theorem 1. \begin{cor}[\bf{Finite generating set}] Let $c_i,a_i,b_i$ be the curves in the top of \Cref{fig:dey}.
+Let $N(a_1 \cup b_1)$ be a Torus neighborhood of $a_1 \cup b_1$. $\Msigma$ is generated by $\sigma$ and chosen lifts of

 Where $F_i$ are the bounding pairs given at the bottom of \Cref{fig:dey}, and $S$ is a generating set for the subgroup of $\Mod(N(a_1 \cup b_1))$ fixing $[\beta] = [b_1]$ mod 2. \end{cor}